 The reason for this is that I originally used misinformation from the internet that did not provide proper details for creating the graphic to be mobile friendly.

 Understanding The Fan Page Specs *

-The Fan Page template can be downloaded HERE.
+Download the Fan Page template HERE.
 If you would like to create your own on Adobe Photoshop you can do that also by understanding the specs for the Fan Page.
 Follow these steps: